rvsrvs/jasdev.github.io/_posts/2018-5-20-ladder-construction.md

 It’s easier to trust externally constructed ladders.
 The hardest part of building while climbing is critiquing your own strategy; because you’re doing three things simultaneously: building the ladder, working up it, and revising the entire process.
 But, this doesn’t mean we should shy away from internal construction—instead, forming an intuition of the ladder spectrum in different areas of our lives is key.

 I’m shaping my intuition when it comes to this essay collection, Distillations.
 While I’ve kept pace with my writing, it’s hard to shake the feeling that I’m on a treadmill—churning out post after post, _locally_ improving with each one (hopefully), without a larger “mile marker” in sight.
-It might be time to let someone (or something) else build my ladder here—until then I’ll keep climbing.
+It might be time to let someone (or something) else build my ladder here—until then, I’ll keep climbing.

 ---

-Special thanks to [Gwen](https://twitter.com/purpleyay), [Eric](https://twitter.com/EricJorgenson), and [Shiva](http://twitter.com/ShivaKilaru) for feedback on early drafts of this essay.
+Special thanks to [Gwen](https://twitter.com/purpleyay) and [Shiva](http://twitter.com/ShivaKilaru) for feedback on early drafts of this essay.

 ## Related Reading: